Stability is everything and more

 "hardware failure detected consult stress.txt file"

-It is most often associated with a misconfigured CPU (too high frequency or too low voltage) or RAM that is not configured correctly.
-It can also be caused by an actual hardware failure of the CPU or RAM, in which case it must be replaced.
+It is usually associated with a misconfigured CPU (too high frequency or too low voltage) or RAM that is not configured correctly.
+It may also be due to a hardware failure of the CPU or RAM, in which case it must be replaced.

-If you get a blue screen (BSOD) when testing in Prime95 or AIDA64, the error source is most likely still a CPU e/RAM.
-If, on the other hand, you can successfully run MemTest86, Prime95 and AIDA64 for about 24 hours each time, but get an error in FurMark or Dota 2, this indicates a fault with the graphics card or its driver.
+Are you presented with a blue screen (BSOD) when testing in Prime95 or AIDA64, the source of error is most likely still a CPU e/RAM.
+If, on the other hand, you can successfully run both MemTest86, Prime95 and AIDA64 for about 24 hours each, but get an error in FurMark or Dota 2, then this indicates a fault with the graphics card or its driver.

-If a BSOD occurs in more general use of the live encoder, it is necessary to see the error code as an indication of what the problem is.
-For example, an error code might look like this:
+If a BSOD occurs in more general use of the live encoder, it is necessary to make use of the error code as an indication of what the problem is.
+An error code like this might look like this:

-Unfortunately, Windows is set to restart automatically after a BSOD, which doens't allow you to troubleshoot without futher investigation.
-To turn this off, you can follow this procedure in Windows, which is more or less the same for Windows 7 - 10:
+Unfortunately, Windows is set to restart automatically after a BSOD, and this gives you poor conditions for troubleshooting.
+To turn this off, you can follow this procedure in Windows which is more or less the same for Windows 7 - 10:

-Now is the time to write down the error code and the driver that may be mentioned along with code.
-A Google search for the error code and driver will often help you figure out what's causing the problem and what you need to do to fix it.
-If your system is a closed system like a pre-built computer or laptop, there may be others with the exact same hardware that have had the same problem.
+Now you have time to note the error code and the driver that may be mentioned along with the encoding.
+A Google search for error code and driver will often help you figure out what is causing the problem and what it will take to fix it.
+If your system is a closed system like a pre-built computer or laptop, there may be others with the exact same hardware who have had the same problem.
 Combine the error code with the laptop model e.g. "0x0000007B dell inspiron 2200" and see what others have done to solve a similar problem.

-Poor live encoder performance may be due to limited heat dissipation
+Poor performance of live encoder may be due to limited thermal conduction

-If you find that the speed of your CPU or GPU is consistently slowed down, also known as throttlingit is often a sign that the cooling solution of the system's components is insufficient.
-If the live encoder generates more heat than it can dissipate, the speed will automatically slow down.
-This can be a significant problem if, for example, you have only been testing the execution of a Wirecast project for a short time.
-After a longer period of time, you may find that the encoder's speed slows down and the CPU load increases dramatically.
-It is not recommended to attempt to bypass CPU throttling.
+If you find that the speed of CPU or GPU is consistently slowed down, also called "throttling", it is often a sign that the cooling of the system components is deficient.
+If the live encoder generates more heat than it can dissipate, the speed will be automatically slowed down.
+This can be a significant problem if, for example, you have only been testing the execution of a Wirecast 7 project for a short time.
+After a longer period of time, you might notice that the encoder's speed slows down and that the CPU load increases dramatically.
+It is not recommended to try to bypass CPU throttling.
 Instead, the problem should be solved by providing better cooling for the actual components.
-This can be difficult in a laptop, but in a desktop computer there are plenty of opportunities to install better cooling profiles and fans.
+This may be difficult in a laptop, but in a desktop computer there is ample opportunity to install better cooling profiles and fans.

-By ensuring adequate cooling, you don't risk Wirecast suddenly going from 50 % CPU load to 80 % CPU load due to fewer available resources in the middle of live streaming an event.
+If you make sure that the cooling is sufficient, you don't risk that Wirecast suddenly goes from 50 % CPU-load to 80 % CPU-load, due to less available resources, in the middle of the live-streaming of an event.

 Copenhagen Streaming is ready to help with your live encoder

-We have years of experience building stable live encoders and stability testing hardware.
-If you would like us to help you test or build live streaming encoders, get in touch and send us a message below.
+We have years of experience in building stable live encoders and stability testing hardware.
+If you would like our help testing or building live streaming encoders, please reach out to us and send us a message below.

 MemTest86